-In case you’re not familiar, angel cards are basically tarot cards.
+In case you’re not familiar with them, angel cards are basically tarot cards.
 Users believe the information gleaned from the cards is coming from angels, unlike tarot cards which are relied upon to tell the future through a darker divination.
-Personally, I neither understand nor trust the subtle difference.
+My Roman Catholic upbringing coupled with the number of ghost stories that I’ve consumed won’t allow me to understand or trust this subtle difference.

 “Peyton, this is a lot to digest.
 I don’t know what to say.
-You’re sort of tied up in a lot of different things.
-And you’re opening up to them.
-It’s like the beginning of a horror movie and in the end, someone is going to need an exorcism or major medication.”
+This all sounds like the beginning of a horror movie and in the end, someone is going to need an exorcism or major medication.”

 “Uh uh,” I said, shaking my head.

 “I know.
-It was, you know, like, worrisome, but we’ve talked through it, and they understand that not every spirit has good intentions.”
+It was, like, worrisome, but we’ve talked through it, and they understand that just like people not every spirit has good intentions.”

 I asked, “Why are there so many of these things in your house?
-It’s infested.”
+It sounds like it is infested.”

 “It’s my fault, really.
 I just attract spirits and other, you know, entities.
-I’ve worked hard at opening my mind through meditation, but I suspect it may have opened some sort of a portal that allows beings come in and out of this realm.
-The angel cards have hinted at it.”
+I’ve worked hard at opening my mind through meditation, but I suspect it may have opened some sort of a portal allowing beings to travel in and out of this realm.
+The angel cards have hinted at the idea.”

 “I am,” she replied.
 “I’ve had years of practice.
 My parents were Spiritualists, and very knowledgeable.”

-This woman had hodgepodged the shit out of a bunch of occult practices and spiritual belief systems and if what she said was true about her house, she had, indeed, fucked things up royally.
-She was super cool, and, I mean, call me judgemental, but she was legit nuts.
+This woman was in deep.
+She was combining a bunch of occult practices with spiritual belief systems and if what she said was true about her house then she had indeed fucked things up royally.
+She was super cool but, I mean call me judgemental, she was legit nuts.
 Not as in, “I see dead people,” nuts, no, that would be interesting.
 She was “I think I may have opened a portal but I’ve totally got it under control,” nuts.

 “So you’re alright with all this, I mean, you don’t have any problem with the hauntings, negative or otherwise?”
 I asked.

-“Oh sure, I’m more than alright with it, I welcome it,” she said, as though she couldn’t understand why I would even ask.
+“Oh sure, I welcome it,” she replied enthusiastically, as though she couldn’t understand why I would even ask.
 “You should come to the house and see for yourself.
 It isn’t all creepy footsteps and slamming doors.
 If you are open to them, they are comforting.”

-Um, hell’s no. I thanked her for the offer, but was honest and said that I was too chicken to actually experience anything paranormal.
+Hell’s no, I thought.
+I didn’t even want to drive by her home let alone go inside and meet everyone.
+I thanked her for the offer, but was honest and said that I was too chicken to actually experience anything paranormal.
 Our conversation petered out after that.
-I think I offended her by saying that I was frightened of her home.
+I think I offended her by saying that I was frightened of her house.
 We were polar opposites where the unexplainable was concerned.
-She wanted to be right up in it.
-I wanted my paranormality second hand, maybe even third to be safe.
+Whereas she wanted to be right up in it, I wanted my paranormality second hand, maybe even third to be safe.

-It was an obvious wedge between us, which was disappointing because I could have seen us having a cold glass of Chardonnay together while we kept an eye on the kids in the backyard – my backyard, not her backyard, obviously.
-Well, honestly, I wouldn’t let my girls near her kids.
-But, had things been a little different, we might have been tight.
+It was an obvious wedge between us, which was disappointing because I could have seen us having a glass of wine together while we kept an eye on the kids in the backyard – my backyard, not her backyard, obviously.
+Well, in all honesty, I wouldn’t let my girls anywhere near her kids.
+But had things been a little different, we might have been tight.